Hardik989175/Autonomous_Email_assistant/README.md

 A smart desktop application that provides a conversational chat interface for users to generate and automatically send professional emails using AI and browser automation.

+## Project Overview & Key Features

+This project brings together cutting-edge AI and automation to create a truly helpful email assistant.
+Instead of filling out forms, you can interact with the agent through a natural, conversational chat interface.
+The agent is designed to understand your intent, ask for the absolute minimum information required, and then take over the entire process of writing and sending the email.

+* **Natural Conversation Flow:** The agent doesn't use forms.
+It engages in a flowing conversation, asking for one piece of information at a time (like the recipient or topic) to feel like you're talking to a real assistant.
+* **Intelligent AI Content Generation:** Powered by the Google Gemini API, the agent doesn't just fill in templates.
+It understands the intent behind your request and generates a complete, professional, and context-aware email draft from scratch.
+It is explicitly programmed to never use placeholders.
+* **Live Visual Feedback:** The agent shows you what it's doing.
+When it's time to send the email, it launches a visible browser window, allowing you to watch the entire process in real-time as it logs in, composes the message, and clicks send.
+* **Step-by-Step Screenshotting:** For a complete audit trail, the agent automatically captures and saves screenshots at every critical step of the browser automation process, from the login page to the final "message sent" confirmation.
+* **Robust Authentication & Captcha Handling:** The system is designed to handle modern web security.
+By launching a visible browser.
+This "human-in-the-loop" approach is a reliable solution for complex login challenges.

 ---

 * [Architecture Overview](#️-architecture-overview)